dstolts/Azure_Classroom/2016-12-05-Classroom.md

 ## Project objectives ##

+The original goal for the project was to create a github repository that students and teachers could pull from to deploy Virtual Machines to Azure.

+These scripts would:
-From their github repository,  perform pull request, create “Deploy to Azure” Create ARM templates to deploy machines to azure (Create CLI scripts that will run inside the virtual machines that are being deployed.
+- Create ARM templates to deploy machines to azure
+- Create CLI scripts that will run inside the virtual machines that are being deployed.
-Copy CLI scripts to deployed VMs
+- Copy CLI scripts to deployed VMs
-Modify existing python script to point to Azure accounts (instead of AWS) Create High Performance Cluster of VMs that students will use for performance testing.
+- Modify existing python script to point to Azure accounts (instead of AWS)
+- Create High Performance Cluster of VMs that students will use for performance testing.
-Create CLI script to launch SSH session to High Performance cluster from student VM Post to github for them to merge into master
+- Create CLI script to launch SSH session to High Performance cluster from student VM
+- Post to github for them to merge into master

-Student authentication should be tied to MIT authentication.
+//Student authentication should be tied to MIT authentication.
 MIT to assist with this part of the project.
 They have experience having done it on AWS already.

+//From their github repository,  perform pull request, create “Deploy to Azure”

 ### Infrastructure as Code ###
 For this project we actually provided many different ways to accomplish the same task.  ajslkdjflasjdflajsdflkjasdlfjl
 - Configure Azure Active Directory
 - Create Network
-- Python Website
+- Python (with JSON templates)
 - Azure CLI (with JSON templates)
 - Bash and Azure CLI (without JSON templates)
 - PowerShell